aignostics/code-challenge-fe-json-explorer/README.md

 3. Finally, add the path tracking and node selection features
 4. Use the provided CSS classes for styling different data types

-## Evaluation Criteria

-- Code organization and component structure
-- TypeScript usage and type safety
-- Completeness of the implementation
-- Code readability and maintainability
-- UI/UX considerations
-- Comit messages

 ## Stretch Goals (If Time Permits)